swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-06-07-Introducing_Jos_Wetzels.md

 environments.

 Our Swiss Cyber Storm Speaker Jos Wetzels has seen a lot of these devices.
-His research with Twente University has focussed on the protection of critical infrastructures such as electric, oil, gas and water utilities.
+His research with Twente University has focused on the protection of critical infrastructures such as electric, oil, gas and water utilities.
 Furthermore, it involved analysis of the operating systems used in cars, nuclear power plants and military fighter jets.